Tuberculosis (TB) is one of the world’s leading infectious causes of death, second only to HIV.

 - We have provided important insights into TB outcomes, including TB-HIV co-infection, in Papua, Indonesia, which have led to changes in the local delivery of HIV care.

-From left to right: Dr Trisasi Lestari, Professor Nick Anstey, Dr Rini Poespodrodjo, Dr Rina Triasih and Associate Professor Anna Ralph
+From left to right: Dr Trisasi Lestari, Professor Nick Anstey, Dr Rini Poespodrodjo, Dr Rina Triasih and Professor Anna Ralph

 - Dr Trisasi Lestari - PhD, Charles Darwin University